-Suzi Bredbenner, a Florida-licensed CPA since 1988 serves corporate clients and employers of all sizes in numerous industries.
+Suzi Bredbenner, a Florida-licensed CPA since 1987 serves corporate clients and employers of all sizes in numerous industries.
 Ms. Bredbenner leverages her experience working in the private sector to assist clients with all of their accounting needs, helping improve their efficiency and profitability in a broad range of advisory and support services.
 She has extensive background in overhauling accounting platforms including system implementation, reporting, and accounting procedures.
-As a Senior in Ernst and Young’s Audit area, her clients included manufacturing firms, newspapers, city and county municipalities, retail sales, hotels, pensions, and nonprofit organizations.
-She is also a Quickbooks Expert.
-Ms. Bredbenner earned a Masters of Accountancy from Florida Atlantic University and a Bachelors in Accounting from Stetson University.
+As a Senior Audior at Ernst and Young, her clients included manufacturing firms, newspapers, city and county municipalities, retail sales, hotels, pensions, and nonprofit organizations.
+Since then she has held a positions of Controller and CFO at a variety of companies including manufacturing, media, post secondary schools, stevedoring and port operations.
+Ms. Bredbenner earned the Masters of Accountancy from Florida Atlantic University and the Bachelors in Accounting from Stetson University.

 Girl Scouts of the USA is the largest organization for girls in the world.
 Our mission is to build girls of courage, confidence, and character, who make the world a better place.
 Through activities in science and technology, business and economic literacy, and outdoor and environmental awareness, Girl Scouting provides girls with opportunities for fun and friendship while fostering the development of leadership skills and self-esteem.